phillip-kruger/phillip-kruger.github.io/_posts/2018-08-08-microprofile_config.md

 # Using MicroProfile Config to configure your own MicroProfile Config Source.

-For example, if we want a Config source that find the values in [etcd](https://coreos.com/etcd/), we also need to configure the etcd server details.
+For example, if we want a Config source that finds the values in [etcd](https://coreos.com/etcd/), we also need to configure the etcd server details.
 The good news is we can use the Config Api for that !

-However, Config Source implementations is not CDI Beans, so you can not ```@Inject``` the values.
+However, Config Source implementations are not CDI Beans, so you can not ```@Inject``` the values.
 You also need to ignore yourself (i.e when configuring your source do not look at your source, else you will be in an endless loop)

 To get the Config without CDI is very easy: